lune-climate/lune-docs/docs/src/guides/one-percent-contribution-towards-carbon-removal.md

 It is recommended that you develop this feature using your Test account.

-Only once you are happy with your implementation, switch to the Live account.
+Once you are happy with your implementation, switch to the Live account.

-If you are ready to switch from Test Account to Live Account, you only need to swap your [Test API Key with your Live API Key](https://dashboard.lune.co/api-keys).
+To switch to your Live Account, simply swap your [Test API Key with your Live API Key](https://dashboard.lune.co/api-keys).
 :::

 <br />

-## Communicate that 1% of the total cost will be devolved to financing carbon removal
+## Communicate that 1% of the total cost will be used to finance carbon removal
-It is recommended that, when you place a message that describes that 1% of the total cost will be devolved to finance carbon removal on the checkout page, you do so in a clean and unintrusive way.
+It is recommended that, when you place a message that describes that 1% of the total cost will be used to finance carbon removal on the checkout page, you do so in a clean and unintrusive way.
-It is not our intention to reduce conversions, on the contrary, we believe this feature increases conversions.
+This will increase conversions.

 As an example: